johnbiundo/dev.to-articles/blog-posts/custom-transporter/custom-transporter-part4.md

 * inner callback (broker) called when inbound message received...
 * this triggers calling the *observable subscription function*...
-* which in turn *calls back to* our user-land `client.send(...)` subscription
+* which in turn *calls back to* our user-land `client.send(...)` subscription handler

 That's what the `send()` method is setting up with the Observable it creates.
 One more thing about Observables to keep in mind.
 What we just described effectively "sets up the cascade of callbacks", but these functions are **cold** in the sense that all we've done is register callbacks.
 The act of **subscribing** to the Observable kicks things in motion.
 The act of subscribing is the event that triggers the *observable subscriber function* to run; when you think about that, you realize that "Aha!
 So this in turn causes the Faye API `subscribe()` call inside `handleRequest()` to run", and we see that this is how we start the stream flowing and turn the process from **cold** to **hot**.

 Another thing to know is that if the user-land `client.send()` call doesn't **explicitly** subscribe, but instead just **returns** the result, Nest **automatically** subscribes to the result.
 As a `ClientProxy` developer, you don't have to worry about this.
 But as a quick aside, note that this behavior is useful as a default, and works great in most situations.

-But in case you're wondering *how does Nest return a potential stream of results* over HTTP?
+Now if you've clicked ahead to the next question and you're wondering *how does Nest return a potential stream of results* over HTTP?
 The answer is that it returns the **last** result in the stream.
 Again, in many cases this is fine.
-In our example above (shown again below), however, we want to access the values in the stream, hence we add a `pipe()` operator that allows us to operate on the stream itself, once it's subscribed:
+In our user-land `client.send(...)` call (shown again below), however, we want to access the values in the stream, thus we add a `pipe()` operator that allows us to operate on the stream itself, once it's subscribed:

 ```typescript
 // nestHttpApp/src/app.controller.ts